Lawrence Livermore National Laboratory: Origins

 LLNL was established in 1952, as the University of California Radiation Laboratory, Livermore Branch, an offshoot of the existing University of California Radiation Laboratory at Berkeley.
 The lab at Livermore was intended to spur innovation and provide competition to the nuclear weapon design laboratory at Los Alamos in New Mexico, home of the Manhattan Project that developed the first atomic weapons.
-Edward Teller and Ernest Lawrence, director of the Radiation Laboratory at Berkeley, are regarded as the co-founders of the Livermore facility.
+The Livermore facility was co-founded by Edward Teller and Ernest Lawrence, director of the Radiation Laboratory at Berkeley.

-The new laboratory was sited at a former naval air station of World War II.
+The new laboratory was sited at a former naval air station from World War II.
 It was already home to several University of California Radiation Laboratory projects that were too large for its location in the Berkeley Hills above the UC campus, including one of the first experiments in the magnetic approach to confined thermonuclear reactions (i.e. fusion).
 About half an hour southeast of Berkeley, the Livermore site provided much greater security for classified projects than an urban university campus.

 Lawrence tapped his former graduate student Herbert York, age 32, to run Livermore.
 Under York, the Lab had four main programs: Project Sherwood (the magnetic-fusion program), Project Whitney (the weapons-design program), diagnostic weapon experiments (both for the Los Alamos and Livermore laboratories), and a basic physics program.
 York and the new lab embraced the Lawrence "big science" approach, tackling challenging projects with physicists, chemists, engineers, and computational scientists working together in multidisciplinary teams.
 Lawrence died in August 1958 and shortly after, the university's board of regents named both laboratories for him, as the Lawrence Radiation Laboratory.

 Historically, the Berkeley and Livermore laboratories have had very close relationships on research projects, business operations, and staff.
 The Livermore Lab was established initially as a branch of the Berkeley laboratory.
 The Livermore lab was not officially severed administratively from the Berkeley lab until 1971.
 To this day, in official planning documents and records, Lawrence Berkeley National Laboratory is designated as Site 100, Lawrence Livermore National Lab as Site 200, and LLNL's remote test location as Site 300.